The rules and regulations for team tournaments and competitions treated in this chapter apply to the sports meetings of an ASCERI Winter Atomiade.

 Points Calculations for Competitions

 Points will be calculated from the FIS points taken directly from the organising club or ski schools computing system.

 Combination Evaluation Alpine disciplines (ski, snowboard) - Cross-country Skiing (Classic, free style, ski-arc or biathlon)

 The combination evaluation is determined as follows:

-- The FIS points for cross-country skiing are added to the FIS points for giant slalom.
+- The best FIS points for cross-country skiing are added to the best FIS points for the alpine disciplines.

 - If a participant achieves FIS points in cross-country skiing in classic style as well as in cross-country skiing in free style the better number of FIS points is retained.